Caring For Aging Parents (Quickstart Guide)

 For example, take them to your office.

-This way you will show them you care for them despite the mess in your life.
+This way, you can show them you care for them despite your busy life.

 1. Leave sticky notes

-If you have noticed your parents started forgetting about things, or you know for sure one of them has dementia, it would be nice of you to leave them important messages on sticky notes.
+If you have noticed your parents starting to forget things, or you know for sure one of them has dementia, a great tip is to leave them important messages on sticky notes.

-Yet, a sticky note would be a great reminder for taking a pill or turning their favorite TV show on.
+Yet, a sticky note would be a great reminder for taking a pill or turning on their favorite TV show.

 1. Hire a caregiver